ethereum/ethereum-org-website/src/content/developers/docs/scaling/plasma/index.md

 |                                                                                                                       | Withdrawals are delayed by several days to allow for challenges.
 For fungible assets this can be mitigated by liquidity providers, but there is an associated capital cost. |

 ### Use Plasma {#use-plasma}

+Multiple projects provide implementations of Plasma that you can integrate into your dapps:

 - [OMG Network](https://omg.network/)
 - [Polygon](https://polygon.technology/)[previously Matic Network](https://matic.network/)